Event-related potential: Research

 ERPs are used extensively in neuroscience, cognitive psychology, cognitive science, and psycho-physiological research.
 Experimental psychologists and neuroscientists have discovered many different stimuli that elicit reliable ERPs from participants.
 The timing of these responses is thought to provide a measure of the timing of the brain's communication or timing of information processing.
 For example, in the checkerboard paradigm described above, healthy participants' first response of the visual cortex is around 50–70 ms. This would seem to indicate that this is the amount of time it takes for the transduced visual stimulus to reach the cortex after light first enters the eye.
 Alternatively, the P300 response occurs at around 300ms in the oddball paradigm, for example, regardless of the type of stimulus presented: visual, tactile, auditory, olfactory, gustatory, etc. Because of this general invariance with regard to stimulus type, the P300 component is understood to reflect a higher cognitive response to unexpected and/or cognitively salient stimuli.
 The P300 response has also been studied in the context of information and memory detection.
 In addition, there are studies on abnormalities of P300 in depression.
 Depressed patients tend to have a reduced P200 and P300 amplitude and a prolonged P300 latency.

 Due to the consistency of the P300 response to novel stimuli, a brain–computer interface can be constructed which relies on it.
 By arranging many signals in a grid, randomly flashing the rows of the grid as in the previous paradigm, and observing the P300 responses of a subject staring at the grid, the subject may communicate which stimulus he is looking at, and thus slowly "type" words.

 Another area of research in the field of ERP lies in the efference copy.
 This predictive mechanism plays a central role in for example human verbalization.
 Efference copies, however, do not only occur with spoken words, but also with inner language - i.e. the quiet production of words - which has also been proven by event-related potentials.

 Other ERPs used frequently in research, especially neurolinguistics research, include the ELAN, the N400, and the P600/SPS.
 The analysis of ERP data is also increasingly supported by machine learning algorithms.

+ERPs combined with quantitative analysis of EEG signal frequencies have been proposed as a diagnostic tool for the early detection of cognitive decline.

 Number of trials

 A common issue in ERP studies is whether the observed data have a sufficient number of trials to support statistical analysis.
 The background noise in any ERP for any individual can vary.
-Therefore simply characterizing the number of ERP trials needed for a robust component response is inadequate.
+Therefore, simply characterizing the number of ERP trials needed for a robust component response is inadequate.
 ERP researchers can use metrics like the standardized measurement error (SME) to justify the examination of between-condition or between-group differences or estimates of internal consistency to justify the examination of individual differences.